d-chambers/waverave/writeup/writeup.md

 test for subdomain correctly divided.

-#### to compile mpi_test.c please run:  mpicc mpi_test.c -o mpi_test -lm -std=c99 then specify the arguemnt for nx and ny for the executable file.
+#### to compile mpi_test.c please run:  mpicc mpi_test.c -o mpi_test -lm -std=c99 then specify the argument for nx and ny for the executable file.

 In order to visualize the output, we plotted the wave simulation at various snapshots:

 ![](images/c/c_wavefield.gif)

 In general, the simulation is clear. once it reaches the boundary, a minor numerical dispersion observed, indicate a finer grid spacing is necessary.
-Both MPI and serial work as the same, here show the example generated from MPI.
+Both MPI and serial work as the same, but the animation above shows the MPI output.

 ## Timing